joinbox/ui-components/README.md

 - Replaces DOM element with YouTube player on click
 - Auto-plays video when it's ready
-- Reads YouTube video ID from element attribute
+- Reads YouTube video ID and params from element attribute
 - Reads class name from element attribute and adds it while the player is loading
 - Loads YouTube API only when needed (on click and pre-load on hover) and only once (looks for window.YT or existing script tag first)